adh-history-joint-with-languages-ba-hero-01

 Overview

-Our teaching is interactive, informal and enjoyable.
-We encourage you to develop your own thoughts, ideas and viewpoints and you will build the skills you need to be effective in both historical study and the modern workplace.
+Teaching is interactive and engaging, encouraging the development of independent thoughts, ideas, and viewpoints.
+You will build the skills necessary to excel in both historical study and the modern workplace.

 Contact hours

-You will be taught through a combination of lectures, tutorials, seminars, group work and self-directed study.
-In your first year you will normally attend around 10 hours of timetabled taught sessions (lectures and tutorials) each week, and we expect you to undertake at least 27 further hours of independent study to complete project work and research.
+You will be taught through a combination of lectures, tutorials, seminars, workshops, group work, and self-directed study.
+You will normally attend around 9 hours of timetabled taught sessions each week, and we expect you to undertake at least 28 further hours of independent study to complete project work and research.

 Facilities and features